top of page

 Queensland:

-William Harrington – Secretary (2018 Scholar)
+William Harrington – Chair (2018 Scholar)

 William Harrington is a 2016 scholar and Chief Executive Officer of Wi-Sky Queensland.
 He is also a JCU PHD Candidate and a 2021 Fulbright Scholar.
 As a cattle producer and he is familiar with the benefits that technologies like remote water monitoring and unmanned livestock weighing and drafting can have for cattle producing businesses and researched change in agricultural industries around the world.
 Read William's report.